 Although tanzanite is a hard stone (Mohs hardness 6-1/2 to 7), it should still be handled like the rare gem that it is.
 If you struggle to avoid bumping or scraping your jewelry throughout the day, consider earrings as a safe option for displaying this gem.
 Avoid laying your tanzanite jewelry face down on hard surfaces after you take it off.

-To learn more about tanzanite and other gemstones, order your copy of Walter Schumann's revised and expanded edition of .For inspirational jewelry design ideas featuring tanzanite, visit the .Information for this resource was compiled from the following sources:
+To learn more about tanzanite and other gemstones, order your copy of Walter Schumann's revised and expanded edition of Gemstones of the World.

 **Please note that all metaphysical or healing properties listed are collected from various sources.
 This information is offered as a service and not meant to treat medical conditions.
 Fire Mountain Gems and Beads® does not guarantee the validity of any of these statements.